Hardwood Flooring Cost Overview

 Below is a general guide to the costs associated with different types of hardwood flooring.
 All prices are given in a range, reflecting the low end (more basic options) to the high end (luxury options), per square foot:

-Keep in mind that engineered wood flooring is an option if you like the look of hardwood but have a smaller budget to work with.
+Keep in mind that engineered wood flooring is an option if you like the look of hardwood but have a smaller budget to work with or need more stability in areas with changing humidity.
 Engineered wood looks and feels much like real hardwood.
-Lower-end engineered hardwood can cost as little as $3 per square foot.
+Lower-end engineered hardwood can cost as little as $3 per square foot for materials, with many professionally installed projects landing in the $7 to $15 per square foot range.

 Hardwood Flooring Installation and Labor Costs

-In addition to the cost of hardwood itself, you will also have to factor in labor and installation costs to the total price of your project.
-Below you can explore the most common labor costs associated with hardwood floor installations:
+In addition to the cost of hardwood itself, you will also need to factor in labor and installation costs to understand the total price of your project.
+Below you can explore the most common labor cost components associated with hardwood floor installations:

-• Trim and Molding: Costs for trim, molding, and thresholds can add up.
-Expect to pay between $5 and $10 per linear foot, depending on the material and design.
+- Trim and molding: Costs for trim, shoe molding, and thresholds can add up.
+Interior trim installation generally ranges from about $4 to $10 per linear foot, depending on the material, profile, and whether painting or staining is included.

-Remember to ask your local contractor if the price they quote includes installation, underlayment, and trim, or if those are additional costs.
+Remember to ask your local contractor if the price they quote includes installation, underlayment, and trim, or if those are additional line items.
 Prices can vary significantly by region and contractor, so it’s always best to get three to four quotes.
-Always check for sales or discounts, and don’t forget to factor in the cost of removing and disposing of your old flooring if necessary.
+Always check whether old flooring removal and debris disposal are included in the bid.

-Keep in mind that while hardwood flooring can be more expensive upfront compared to other flooring options, it is also known for its longevity and ability to be refinished, which can make it a cost-effective choice in the long term.
+Keep in mind that while hardwood flooring can be more expensive upfront compared to other flooring options, it is also known for its longevity and its ability to be refinished.
+That combination of durability and refinishing potential can make hardwood a cost-effective choice over the long term.

 7 Factors to Consider Before Installing Hardwood Floors

 If the time has come to replace worn or outdated flooring in your home, there are many reasons to consider hardwood over other flooring materials.
-There are so many options available – it’s important to choose the right kind of hardwood flooring for your needs.
-Here are some factors to consider:
+There are so many options available that it’s important to choose the right kind of hardwood flooring for your needs.
+Here are some key factors to discuss with your contractor:

 Design

-Hardwood flooring offers nearly limitless design options since wood species vary by color, grain pattern and texture.
-Different types of finishes also can compliment the wood’s natural luster.
+Hardwood flooring offers nearly limitless design options since wood species vary by color, grain pattern, and texture.
+Different types of finishes can also complement the wood’s natural luster, from matte to high-gloss, or hand-scraped and wire-brushed textures.

 Solid hardwood planks are milled from single pieces of wood and have a tongue on one edge and a groove on the other.
-They are either prefinished or sanded, stained and finished on site after installation, and they can be sanded and refinished multiple times if necessary.
-Engineered hardwood, meanwhile, is made by gluing together alternating layers of plywood or fiberboard underneath a hardwood veneer.
-The alternating layers make these planks much more dimensionally stable.
-They will not contract or expand.
-However, the thin hardwood veneer does not lend itself to sanding and refinishing.
+They are either prefinished at the factory or sanded, stained, and finished on site after installation, and they can typically be sanded and refinished multiple times over their lifespan.

-There are many types of domestics trees harvested for wood flooring.
-However, the most common include oak, hickory, maple, ash, birch, cherry and walnut.
-Each species has different qualities and characteristics such as appearance, grain and color.
+There are many types of domestic trees harvested for wood flooring.
+However, the most common include oak, hickory, maple, ash, birch, cherry, and walnut.
+Each species has different qualities and characteristics such as appearance, grain, and color, as well as varying hardness and durability.

 Finish

-Plank flooring can be finished in a clear gloss with high or low sheen, or it can be distressed by hand scraping or wire brushing, techniques that will change the overall appearance of the floor.
+Plank flooring can be finished in a clear gloss with high or low sheen, or it can be distressed by hand scraping or wire brushing, techniques that change the floor’s visual character and help hide everyday wear.

 Durability

-Wood’s hardness is rated by an industry standard called the Janka Hardness Test – the amount of force needed to mechanically embed a steel ball into the wood.
-Red oak, at 1290 on the Janka Hardness Scale, is the industry median.
+Wood’s hardness is rated by an industry standard called the Janka Hardness Test, which measures the amount of force needed to mechanically embed a steel ball into the wood.
+Red oak, at 1290 on the Janka Hardness Scale, is considered the industry median.
 Ash (1320), maple (1450), and hickory (1820) exceed that mark.
-Brazillian cherry is the hardest flooring on the market at 2350 on the Janka Hardness Scale.
+Brazilian cherry is among the hardest commonly used flooring species at 2350 on the Janka Hardness Scale.

 Cost

 Hardwood flooring can be either moderately expensive or extremely pricey depending on the species you choose.
-Domestic hardwoods tend to be less costly than imported hardwoods.
-Installation, meanwhile, usually varies by the complexity of the job.
-For instance, prefinished planks are typically easier to install than unfinished planks that are completed onsite.
+Domestic hardwoods typically cost less than imported exotics.
+Installation costs usually vary by the complexity of the job.
+For instance, prefinished planks are typically easier and less labor-intensive to install than unfinished planks that are sanded and finished on site.

 Discuss these factors with a flooring contractor prior to beginning your new project to help ensure you stay within budget and fully enjoy the final results.